Sancy a perfect design for larger diamonds

 Four claw settings are less traditional.
 20 – 30 years diamonds were set – surrounded by at least six claws to secure the diamond.
 Six and eight claw settings are considered traditional and the modern four claw setting prevails.

-9. Ideal for smaller diamonds
+9. 4 claw settings suit smaller diamonds

 Set within six or eight claws, smaller diamond sizes below a quarter of a carat disappear – surrounded by far too much metal.
 Four fine claws balance beautifully, making an ideal choice for smaller diamond sizes used for petite engagement rings.